 Furthermore, our future trials will need to demonstrate sufficient safety and efficacy for approval by regulatory authorities in larger patient populations.
 Prior to licensing our lead product candidate, CPI-444, it exhibited encouraging safety data in clinical studies performed by third parties.
 However, previous studies with CPI-444 had only been conducted in healthy volunteers and patients with attention deficit and hyperactivity disorder ("ADHD").
-Since the initiation of our Phase 1/1b clinical trial in January 2016, CPI-444 been administered to cancer patients and, while it has been well tolerated to date, there have been possibly drug-related or drug-related serious adverse events observed during the trial, and limited information is available concerning safety and efficacy.
-It is possible that patients enrolled in our Phase 1/1b clinical trial for CPI-444 could respond in unexpected ways.
-For instance, older patients with cancer may behave differently and experience more toxicity with CPI-444 than the subjects in the prior clinical studies.
-In addition, the dosing regimen and duration of treatment in our current Phase 1/1b clinical trial is different from those utilized in the studies previously performed by third parties.
-In addition, our Phase 1/1b clinical trial is conducted in patients with advanced cancers who have failed other approved therapies for their disease, and as such, it may be difficult to establish safety and efficacy in this type of patient population.
-Furthermore, a portion of our Phase 1/1b clinical trial and Genentech's planned Phase 1b/2 clinical trial under our collaboration agreement, includes the administration of CPI-444 in combination with Genentech's events.
-As a result, there can be no assurance that the results of historical clinical studies of CPI-444 conducted by third parties will be indicative of the results of our Phase 1/1b clinical trial, Genentech's planned Phase 1b/2 clinical trial or any future clinical trial of CPI-444.
+Since the initiation of our Phase 1/1b clinical trial in January 2016, CPI-444 been administered to more than 240 cancer patients and, while it has been well tolerated to date, there have been possibly drug-related or drug-related serious adverse events observed during the trial, and limited information is available concerning long-term safety and efficacy.
+It remains possible that patients enrolled in our Phase 1/1b clinical trial for CPI-444 could respond in unexpected ways.
+Our Phase 1/1b clinical trial is conducted in patients with advanced cancers who have failed other approved therapies for their disease, and as such, it may be difficult to establish safety and efficacy in this type of patient population.
+Furthermore, a portion of our Phase 1/1b clinical trial and Genentech's Phase 1b/2 clinical trial under our collaboration agreement, includes the administration of CPI-444 in combination with Genentech's cancer immunotherapy, Tecentriq, and we have recently been enrolling patients with various cancers to investigate higher doses of our drug as part of a protocol amendment, both of which could exacerbate immune system related adverse events, cause increased toxicity or otherwise lead to unexpected adverse events.
+As a result, there can be no assurance that the results of historical clinical studies of CPI-444 conducted by third parties or the results of our clinical studies to-date will be indicative of the ongoing results of our Phase 1/1b clinical trial, Genentech's Phase 1b/2 clinical trial or any future clinical trial of CPI-444.

 In March 2018, we began enrolling patients in our Phase 1/1b trial evaluating CPI-006.
-No human safety data is available for CPI-006 when administered alone or in combination with other agents.
-We currently expect that successive cohorts of enrolled patients will receive increasing doses of CPI-006 both alone, or in combination with CPI-444 or pembrolizumab (anti-PD-L1).
+The protocol is designed to enroll successive cohorts of patients with advanced cancers who will receive increasing doses of CPI-006 both alone, or in combination with CPI-444 or an anti-PD-1.
+To date, a limited number of patients have been enrolled and, although no serious adverse events have been observed, the follow-up period has necessarily been short.
 Similar to our Phase 1/1b clinical trial of CPI-444, it is possible that patients enrolled in our Phase 1/1b clinical trial for CPI-006 could respond in unexpected ways.
-As a result, there can be no assurance that we will be able to establish the safety and efficacy of CPI-006 or that we will be able to successfully complete our planned clinical trial.
+As a result, there can be no assurance that we will be able to establish the safety and efficacy of CPI-006 or that we will be able to successfully complete our Phase 1/1b clinical trial.